mistergoomba/13-day-stories/docs/image-creation-guide.md

 **Negative prompt ideas**

-- “no text, no logo, no watermark, no human face, no realistic animals, no weapons, no letters, no numbers, avoid flat lighting, avoid low-contrast mush”
+- “no frame, no wall, no room, no gallery, no border, no museum display, no text, no logo, no watermark, no human face, no realistic animals, no weapons, no letters, no numbers, avoid flat lighting, avoid low-contrast mush”

 ---